 This world-famous bridge has been on my bucket list for a while so I was super happy to tick it off!

 I was dropped off at around 5.30 on the morning for a ‘train show’ at 6am.

 I went early to get the morning light on the camera but as I was there in October it was pretty drizzly.

 A cute café called Eshran café stopped me on the top of the hill and offered me a good cup of coffee.
 This was SO needed at 6am.

 If you also want to see a train schedule of trains, see here.
-The train pull up on the bridge a few minutes after/before Ella station depending on which way it’s heading!
+The train pulled up on the bridge a few minutes after/before Ella station depending on which way it’s heading!

 After I took some snaps of the train from above, I decided to make my way down.
 Woah, I was not prepared for it!!